Orpington Boxing Club: History

-It wasn't until 1962 when the club re-opened, under the leadership of Alf Reilly at St. Joseph's Boys School in Orpington and Eric Lubbock MP as the president, that the club gained national success.
-It later moved to St Mary Cray's Sea Cadet Hall and then the Rosecroft Social Club.
-Eric Lubbock an Oxford Blue boxed for Orpington and District ABC, which made headlines in the Daily Mail.
+The club did not gain national success until 1962, when the club re-opened under the leadership of Alf Reilly at St. Joseph's Boys School in Orpington and with Eric Lubbock MP as the president.
+It later moved to St Mary Cray's Sea Cadet Hall, and then to the Rosecroft Social Club.
+Eric Lubbock, an Oxford Blue, boxed for Orpington and District ABC, which made headlines in the Daily Mail.
 Jack Stewart, the then-president of Rosecroft, helped organise various interclub sparring shows, club, regional and national shows, with Coaches Ted Norris and Peter Hugh, holding various Kent Schools, and junior national shows.
 Stewart introduced his sons, grandson and Larry McGuire to boxing, ensuring the club had a home until he resigned in 1980.

 In 1965, the Downham Community Club, which had previously been connected with Orpington ABC through Harry Taylor and Pat Dowers in the 1950s, joined the Orpington ABC Association of clubs due to its closure.
 Downham Community ABC amalgamated with Orpington & District ABC once again, and a constitution (legal document) was written and agreed upon in 1966, stating that all clubs within the borough moving forward would come under the auspices of the Orpington & District Amateur Boxing Clubs.

 Orpington & District ABC has produced amateur champions, including Mick Spencer, five-time national champion and England Representative, Gary Cable, Alan Cable, Johnny Hillman, Albert Hillman, Mark Baker, Robert Mullholland, Robert Stacey, Terry Pearson, P Martin, and Ray Mason.

 In 1966, the club successfully raised funds to build the Magpie Hall Lane Youth Centre in Southborough.
 It briefly operated from the Youth Centre at Magpie Hall Lane in Petts Wood before relocating to the Rosecroft social club in St. Mary's Cray, where it was coached by ex-England international and national champion Mick Spencer.

 In 1980, the club moved again, this time behind the Queenshead public house in Green St. Green, with Mick Spencer moving to the Fitzroy Lodge.
 Ted Norris continued to be the coach.
 Arthur Davis, a former professional, became the head coach in 1984.
-Davis was a boxer for Orpington, winning three southeastern divisional championships.
+Davis was a boxer for Orpington, where he won three southeastern divisional championships.

-In 1986 the club merged with the Sir Winston Churchill Boxing Club and the Spitfire Boxing Club in Bigginhill due to a lack of funding and an unsuitable venue.
+In 1986, the club merged with the Sir Winston Churchill Boxing Club and the Spitfire Boxing Club in Bigginhill due to a lack of funding and an unsuitable venue.
 Jimmy Cable served as president, and John Hart as coach during this period.
 The club continued to produce Southern County champions, such as Robert Stacey and Mark Baker, as well as regional boxers like Neville Smith, Dean Philp, Stephen Birch, Justin Worrel, Ian Tebbit, and Mark Dalton.

 The club faced challenges in the 1990s when the Royal Standard pub in Westerham closed, resulting in the closure of all three clubs: Spitfire, Sir Winston Churchill, and Orpington ABC.
 This led to temporary closures due to a lack of venues and funding.